DegreeCalc

 $145,500 (law school avg)$1,651/month$52,580$198,080

 These are standard 10-year plan calculations.
-The average actual repayment time for student loans is 20 years, according to Education Data Initiative research — double the standard plan.
-Many borrowers use income-driven repayment, which caps payments at 5–10% of discretionary income but extends repayment to 20–25 years and dramatically increases total interest paid.
+Actual repayment often lasts much longer when borrowers use deferment, forbearance, income-driven repayment, or repeated plan changes.
+Many borrowers use income-driven repayment, which caps payments against income but extends repayment to 20–25 years and can dramatically increase total interest paid.

 Model your specific repayment scenarios — including extra payments and plan comparisons — with our student loan calculator.